Urucas/sting/README.md

 sting
 =====

-Android library to use headset button to control events in your app
+Android, web library to communicate your apps and site with socket.io